okta/odyssey/packages/docs/components/status.md

 id: component-status
 title: Status
 description: Status is used to inform users by providing feedback on system states.
-lead: Status is used to inform users by providing feedback on system states.
+lede: Status is used to inform users by providing feedback on system states.
 Status can display broad operational states as well as granular states like user status.
 tabs:
   - label: 'Overview'
     id: 'overview'